-Related Content: Poured Christmas Rocks
+Related Craft: Poured Christmas Rocks

 Lay your ornaments on your drying rack, if you’re creating a canvas, slide it underneath to catch the paint.
 Now pour the paint onto the ornaments!
-When you have a good amount on each ornament you can tilt the whole rack to spread the paint around until the whole ornament is covered.
+When you have a good amount of paint on each ornament you can tilt the whole rack to spread the paint around until the whole ornament is covered.
 Use the remaining paint on the canvas.
 Tilt each direction until it is covered.
 Insert a toothpick into the hole of each ornament while they dry.

 Tip: Use a craft stick to move the poured Christmas ornaments around a bit so they don’t get stuck to the rack.Once the marbled ornaments are dry, remove the toothpicks and add string.